All I needed to see were the headline and tags over at Fight Stupidization: something rotten, house, animals.

 Into the attic.
 Nothing.
 Under the house.
 Nothing.

 We isolated the strongest area of stench.
 Well, Allen did.
-I just stood there holding a burning, scented candle.
+I just stood there burning a scented candle.
 We pulled out the fridge and, with the help of Mr. Pete from down the street, ripped out the drywall behind the fridge.

 We did not find a rat carcass.
 We did find an exclusive rat condo, chock full of dryer lint and dog food.
 We had no dogs at the time, so they were importing it.
-No carcasses, and fortunately, in retrospect, no live residents, either.
+No carcasses, and fortunately, no one at home.

-At that point, Allen remarked that the fridge, which was pretty beat up, must have been older than we thought, because it had one of those really old power cords that are sheathed in fabric.
+At that point, Allen remarked that the fridge, which was pretty beat up, must have been older than we thought, because it had one of those really old power cords that are sheathed in fabric instead of plastic.

 They pretty much stopped making cords like that in the 50s …